 Enforcing the Judgment

-In California, cases must be filed within a certain amount of time called a statute of limitation.
-In each case, you must calculate the time limit from the date the contract was broken or the date the damage/injury/fraud occurred.
+Cases must be filed within a certain amount of time, called a statute of limitation.
+In each case, you must calculate the time limit from the date the other party broke the contract or caused damage/injury/fraud.

 - Personal Injury – 2 Years